Alchemy Meaning: From Ancient Transformation to Personal Growth and Inner Change

 10. Modern Alchemy

-Example: “Self-care is modern alchemy.”
+Example: “Entrepreneurs call innovation modern alchemy.”

 How to Respond When Someone Asks About It